Azure/azure-powershell/src/Resources/Resources/help/Get-AzDeploymentScriptLog.md

 PS C:\> Get-AzDeploymentScriptLog -Name MyDeploymentScript -ResourceGroupName DS-TestRg
 ```

-Gets logs of a deployment script with the name MyDeploymentScript in resource group DS-TestRG.
+Gets log of a deployment script with the name MyDeploymentScript in resource group DS-TestRG.

 ### Example 2
 ```powershell